jocelflores/javascript-challenge/README.md

 - Render the filtered entries to a new table
 - Clear the existing tables before rendering a new filtered table

-A gif of the site is also included!